Critical Introduction

 James Baldwin taken in Hyde Park London.
 Rolliflex twin reflex.
 2 1/4 kodak 400 black & white negative film

-The feelings of striving for independence and understanding in “Sonny’s Blues”, were heavily inspired by the setting and time that Baldwin lived in when composing the story.
-The story’s milieu of post-World War Two New York, which in the 1950s saw artists congregate ranging from the painter Jackson Pollack, writer jack Kerouac, and musician Charlie Parker, help conjure to the reader the fictional Sonny desiring to be one of these creative minds.
+The feelings of striving for independence and understanding in “Sonny’s Blues” were heavily inspired by the setting and time that Baldwin lived in when composing the story.
+The story’s milieu of post-World War II New York, which in the 1950s saw artists congregate ranging from the painter Jackson Pollack, writer Jack Kerouac, and musician Charlie Parker, help conjure to the reader the fictional Sonny desiring to be one of these creative minds.

 It cannot be forgotten that “Sonny’s Blues” takes on the sorrowful task of depicting the bleak realities of people of color in inner cities.
 The struggles Sonny faces in the story reflected the disillusionment of many African Americans during that time, and unfortunately, even today.
 Although, it should be noted that aside from the confrontations with darkness in the story, there lies undertones of hope.
 Not only does the conclusion see this ray of light, but it is a story that seeks to ask each one of us what our identities are.
 And most importantly, why should we give up with this one life we have?